 No. I’ll be in Rio working for the BBC and as an ambassador for Team GB.
 I’ll be honoured to be up close with the latest crop of athletes at the age of 54.

-Did you always want to be an Olympian?
+Did you always want to be

 As a kid you follow the sport that you see most of on the television, so in the 60s and early 70s I dreamt about playing in the FA Cup final for Chelsea.
 At my state school we played football, then the head of English asked me if I’d like to try rowing.
 Going to the river during school time?
 Yes please!